Indiana

 2. Who is legally authorized to administer a rabies vaccine?

-• Only a licensed and accredited veterinarian can administer a rabies vaccine.
+• A licensed and accredited veterinarian can administer a rabies vaccine

 3. How long must a copy of the signed rabies certificate be maintained by the practice?